open-mmlab/mmdetection/docs/tutorials/finetune.md

 # Tutorial 3: Finetuning Models

-Detectors pre-trained on the COCO dataset always serve as a good pre-trained model for other datasets, e.g., CityScapes and KITTI Dataset.
+Detectors pre-trained on the COCO dataset can serve as a good pre-trained model for other datasets, e.g., CityScapes and KITTI Dataset.
 This tutorial provides instruction for users to use the models provided in the [Model Zoo](../MODEL_ZOO.md) for other datasets to obatin better performance.

 There are two steps to finetune a model on a new dataset.